ilyasabdut/split-bill/readme.md

 -   Check server accessibility

 ### API Problems
--   Validate `GEMINI_API_KEY`
+-   Validate `OPENROUTER_API_KEY`
--   Check API quotas in Google AI Studio
+-   Ensure the API key has access to the selected model in OpenRouter
--   Verify model name if customized
+-   Verify `OPENROUTER_MODEL_NAME` if you override the default

 ### Share Links
 -   Confirm correct `APP_BASE_URL`